sr-tamim/entropy-calculator/README.md

 }
 ```

-5. Press `F5` again to build and run the project.
+And finally press `F5` again to build and run the project.

 ## Contributing